CobbLinc: Operation

 CobbLinc has two hubs.
-Marietta Transit Center is along South Marietta Parkway in Marietta, just west of the former Southern Polytechnic State University now the Marietta campus of Kennesaw State University.
+Marietta Transfer Center is along South Marietta Parkway in Marietta, just west of the former Southern Polytechnic State University now the Marietta campus of Kennesaw State University.
+The second hub, Cumberland Transfer Center, is located adjacent to Cumberland Mall.
 Routes connect to the most populated areas of the county, including Mableton and Kennesaw.
-Express routes also operate down to Atlanta, connecting with MARTA at the Arts Center station.
-Transfers are free between MARTA and CCT, though both transit agencies charge the same fare ($2.50) with a Breeze Card.
+Express routes also operate down to Atlanta, connecting with MARTA at Arts Center station.
+Transfers are free between MARTA and CobbLinc, though both transit agencies charge the same fare ($2.50) with a Breeze Card.
 CobbLinc's annual operating budget is about $12.9 million (2004), from fares and the general county budget, as well as Federal grants.

 All buses make automatic announcements inside the bus of upcoming stops and major roads, and stop requests from passengers.
-This is done by pre-recorded voice announcements for the vision-impaired and LED message signs for the hearing-impaired.
 External announcements are also made by voice, in addition to the normal electronic signs.
-Some buses also run on compressed natural gas (CNG) rather than diesel.
+Some buses also run on compressed natural gas rather than diesel.
+Buses are maintained at the CobbLinc operations center, which is located on the same site as the Marietta Transfer Center.